adi-259/Vityarthi_Project/College Event Management/README.md

 # College Event Management

 A Python application for managing college events and student registrations.
-As in our college every next day has an event, i have build this program to get help with storing event data as well as registered student data, It can be linked with a google form or deployed as a website to automate the registration process.
+As in our college every next day has an event, i have built this program to get help with storing event data as well as registered student data, It can be linked with a google form or deployed as a website to automate the registration process.

 ## Functional Modules
 1. Event Management